 A phone call or email to me to enquire or set up an appointment is always relaxed and friendly.
 There is no pressure to “say the right thing” on the phone, via email or in my counselling office for that matter.
 Contact me today if you would like to learn more.

-Practical workbook for understanding and improving assertiveness.
+Practical workbook for understanding and improving assertiveness, now in its 2nd edition.

 Canada-wide, 24/7 professional phone counselling and other support options.